Grouping in Flutter DataGrid (SfDataGrid)

 Limitations

-• The grouping will be refreshed when performing CRUD operations on the DataGridSource.rows and the SfDataGrid.columns.` Consequently, this action resets the expand and collapse states of the groups based on the SfDataGrid.autoExpandGroups property.
+• Grouping is refreshed when performing CRUD operations on DataGridSource.rows or SfDataGrid.columns.
+This action resets expand and collapse states of groups based on the SfDataGrid.autoExpandGroups property.
+To work around this, update the rows collection in-place rather than reassigning it completely.

-• To prevent unnecessary grouping refresh, ensure that the SfDataGrid.columns property is set as an instance.
+• To prevent unnecessary grouping refresh, ensure that the SfDataGrid.columns property is assigned once as a single instance rather than being recreated on each build or state change.